Money in Malaysia: A Tourist Guide to ATMs, Cards and Exchange

 Exchange bureaus are easy to find in cities’ centers and rates are pretty competitive.

 Pro tip: Don’t change money at KLIA (Kuala Lumpur International Airport).
-The currency margins there are so large, you will basically be paying an 8-10% commission.
+The currency margins there are so large, you will effectively be paying an 8-10% commission.

 What currency to bring